RedPointGlobal/redpoint-rpi/README.md

 - **Kubernetes Cluster:**

 Latest stable version of Kubernetes.
-If you dont have a Kubernetes solution, select from this list of [Kubernetes certified solution providers](https://kubernetes.io/docs/tasks/tools/install-kubectl-linux/).
+Select from this list of [Kubernetes certified solution providers](https://kubernetes.io/docs/setup/production-environment/turnkey-solutions/).
 From each provider page, you can learn how to install and setup production ready clusters.

 - **Kubernetes Nodepools**
     - Node Sizing for RPI Workloads